Feyerabend/vm/cmp1/README.md

 } node;
 ```

 A node consists of a type which is CONSTANT, ADD or MULTIPLY.
-To the node we can add an integer value.
-Only the CONSTANT
+To the node we can also add an integer value.
+Only the
-type in our case has an integer value.
-A node can point to other nodes.
+CONSTANT type in our case has an integer value (and then *interpreted* as an integer value).
+A node can point to other
+nodes.
 Thus, a "tree" of nodes can be built.

 ```
  q MULTIPLY